johnpennypacker/flair/README.md

 - adds left and right alignment options on the group block... possibly obviating need for sidebar

 ## Classes
+- .ok-zoomer adds a magnifying glass effect that follows the cursor to images
 - .flairousel converts WP Columns Block into a carousel.
 Add class flairousel to make it happen.
 Also add class double or triple to make two or three cols visible at a time.
 - .slant rotates an element 5°
 - .iconic paired with .map, .phone, .info, or .email adds a background image and tacks on a little padding-left.